Zafar H. Zaidi: Career

 On return to Pakistan after completing PhD, Zaidi worked as a senior research officer at the Pakistan with Pakistan Council of Scientific & Industrial Research Karachi from 1969 to 1978.
 During this time, he was on the secondment to the Post Graduate Institute of Chemistry (now H.E.J.
 Research Institute of Chemistry) of the University of Karachi which he joined at the invitation of its head, Salimuzzaman Siddiqui At that time, this Institute was conducting research in Natural Products; Dr Zaidi introduced his area of expertise, Protein Chemistry, and established the first such research laboratory in Pakistan in 1976.

 Zaidi made significant contributions in the field of Protein Chemistry research.
 He has penned 8 books, 114 research papers and 8 chapters in various books on the topic to his credit.
 He organized six international symposia and workshops on Protein structure function and was a coordinator of the DNA Sequence Course held in 1987.

-The Karachi University Senate recognised his contribution to Protein Chemistry by re-naming the National Center for Proteomics (established 2008) to Dr. Zafar H. Zaidi Center for Proteomics in November, 2019; this was formally changed in July 2020.
+The Karachi University Senate recognized his contribution to Protein Chemistry by re-naming the National Center for Proteomics (established 2008) to Dr. Zafar H. Zaidi Center for Proteomics in November, 2019; this was formally changed in July 2020.

-Zaidi became the 13th Vice Chancellor of University of Karachi, Pakistan from July 25, 1997 to January 7, 2001.
+Zaidi became the 13th Vice Chancellor of University of Karachi, Pakistan from 25 July 1997 to 7 January 2001.